Apple investing $850 million in California solar farm

 Apple will receive electricity from 130 megawatts of capacity under a 25-year purchase agreement, the largest in the industry to provide clean energy to a commercial end user, First Solar said.
 Output of the project's remaining 150 megawatts will go to Pacific Gas and Electric Co (PCG_pa.A).

-Apple already uses renewable energy to power its data centres.
-Last week, it said it would invest $2 billion over 10 years to convert a failed sapphire glass plant in Arizona into a data centre that would be powered mostly by solar energy.
+Apple already uses renewable energy to power its data centers.
+Last week, it said it would invest $2 billion over 10 years to convert a failed sapphire glass plant in Arizona into a data center that would be powered mostly by solar energy.

 "Apple still has work to do to reduce its environmental footprint, but other Fortune 500 CEOs would be well served to make a study of Tim Cook," Greenpeace said in a statement following Tuesday's announcement.